 Cats are extremely clean pets.
 After all, felines pride themselves on their grooming capabilities and cleanliness.

 If you take it away from them, it causes severe depression and trauma.
-It’s why keeping up with litter box maintenance, and cleaning routines are vital.
+It’s why keeping up with litter box maintenance and cleaning routines is vital.

 You should keep a close eye on their grooming habits.
-If there’s a noticeable knot of dried poop on their fur, help them with a brush or bath.
+If there’s a noticeable knot of dried poop on their fur, give them a brush or bath.

 #3 Loud Noises

 Cats have never been fans of loud noises.
 It seems hardwired in their DNA to prefer whenever everything is calm and quiet.

 My older rescue cat is a perfect example as he’s terrified of fireworks and thunderstorms.
 So if he hears a loud crack or explosion outside the apartment, he hides in the closet.

 Independence Day has become a yearly nightmare in my home.
 He then expresses himself through excessive vocalization until the loud noises stop.

 It could answer the common question of why does my cat cry at night?

 I’ve found most cat owners have similar experiences with rescue cats like mine.
 The loud noises seem to trigger his Posttraumatic Stress Disorder.